machnicole/prosody_nlp/code/self_attn_speech_parser/README.md

 5. Change file paths in `make_alignment_dict_from_tg.py`.
 Make sure to create the directory that is specified in `outdir`.
 Specify the language.
 6. Run `make_alignment_dict_from_tg.py`

+Download GloVe vectors:

+7. Download glove.6B.300d.txt from https://nlp.stanford.edu/projects/glove/ for English data.
+8. OR German glove vectors from here:https://int-emb-glove-de-wiki.s3.eu-central-1.amazonaws.com/vectors.txt (rename to `glove.6B.300d.txt` as this is hard-coded)
+9. `cd prosody_nlp/code/self_attn_speech_parser/src`
+10. Change `glove_pretrained_path` in `parse_model.py` such that it points to the correct directory.

 #### Pitch and intensity

 1. `cd prosody_nlp/code/kaldi_scripts`